weejayuk/jump.ios/Docs/Capture Integration Guide.md

 Sometimes a user will have created a record with one means of sign-in (e.g. a traditional username and password record) and will later attempt to sign-in with a different means (e.g. with Facebook.)

-When this happens the sign-in does not succeed at first, because there is no record of the second identity being associated with a Capture record.
-But neither can a new record be automatically created because the second identity shares an email address with the existing record.
-So, before being able to sign-in with the second identity, it will need to be merged in to the existing record.
+When this happens the sign-in does not succeed, because there is no Capture record associated with the Social sign-in identity and the email address from the identity is already in use.
+Before being able to sign-in with the identity, the user must merge the identity into their existing record.
 This is called the "Merge Account Flow."

+The merge is achieved at the conclusion of a second sign-in flow authenticated by the record's existing associated identity.
+The second sign-in is initiated upon the failure of the first sign-in flow, and also includes a merge token which Capture uses to merge the identity from the first (failed) sign-in into the record.

 Capture SDK time-line for Merge Account Flow: